M-Ghosh9/Microsimulation-model/README.md

 # Microsimulation-model for Healthcare Policy
-A C++ application that simulates healthcare policy impacts on patient outcomes.
+A C++ and Python-based application simulating the impact of healthcare policies on patient outcomes.
+This project leverages modern C++ (C++20/23) features and Python for predictive modeling and data visualization, providing stakeholders with actionable insights.

 ## 📚 Project Overview
-This project is a C++ application that simulates the impact of various healthcare policies on patient outcomes.
-It leverages C++20/23 features such as Concepts, Ranges, Smart Pointers, Vectorization and Multithreading to model the effects of healthcare interventions on patient health metrics.
-The project is run on Windows 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz 2.42 GHz, and NVDIA GeForce MX330 GPU.
+The microsimulation model evaluates the impact of healthcare policies, considering patient attributes such as age, gender, and risk factors.
+It uses:
+1. Modern C++ features like multithreading, vectorization, and smart pointers for fast, scalable simulations.
+2. Predictive modeling and dashboards to support data-driven policy-making decisions.

+The model is designed for Windows 11 running on:
+1. CPU: 11th Gen Intel(R) Core(TM) i5-1135G7 @ 2.40GHz.
+2. GPU: NVIDIA GeForce MX330.

 ## 🛠️ Features
-1. Multithreading & Vectorization: Parallel processing for scalability and faster simulations.
+1. Scalable Simulations: Supports parallel processing and vectorization for large-scale simulations.
-2. Modern C++: Utilizes Concepts, Ranges, and Smart Pointers for cleaner and efficient code.
-3. Predictive Modeling: Includes a health predictor to assess disease risks based on patient attributes.
+2. Predictive Modeling: Models health risks based on patient attributes using Python ML tools.
-4. Simulation Reports: Generates detailed reports on the impact of healthcare policies.
+3. Interactive Visualizations: Dashboards for exploring health metrics, risk factors, and policy outcomes.
+4. Detailed Reporting: Generates patient-level data, population summaries, and policy impact metrics.
-5. Modular Design: Easily extendable and maintainable code structure for future enhancements.
+5. Modular Design: Extensible C++ and Python architecture for easy enhancements.

 ## Architecture Diagram
 ![image](https://github.com/user-attachments/assets/6e8d1dc1-f366-4e27-96da-1c25c9d9d153)